SimchaTeich/ROP_Emporium/01 - split/README.md

 ```
 ![](./5.png)

-As can be seen, the string called `usefulString` is located at address `0x0804a030`, and its content is `/bin/cat flag.txt`.
+As can be seen, the string called `usefulString` is located at address `0x0804a030`, and its content is `"/bin/cat flag.txt"`.

 If we can send this string to the `system()` function, we win.
 Keeping that in mind, let's check the `usefulFunction`.